Faith, faithful and believing come from the same Greek word group. Let’s learn about them together in simple English.

 In Greek the noun for faith is pistis (pronounced peace-teace), and it is used 243 times.
 Its basic meaning is the “belief, trust, confidence,” and it can mean “faithfulness” and “trustworthy” (Mounce p.
 232).
 It is directional, and the best direction is faith in God (Mark 11:22; 1 Thess.
 1:8; 1 Pet.
 1:21; Heb.
 6:1) and faith in Jesus (Acts 3:16; 20:21; 24:24; Gal.
 3:26; Eph.
 1:15; Col. 1:4; 1 Tim.
 3:13).

-BDAG is the authoritative Greek lexicon, and it devotes four columns of fine print to define the noun.
+BDAG is considered the authoritative Greek lexicon of the NT, and it devotes four columns of fine print to define the noun.

 1..
 It is “that which evokes trust and faith, the state of being someone in whom confidence can be placed, faithfulness, fidelity, commitment” (Rom.
 3:3; Tit.
 2:10; 2 Tim.
 1:4; 2 Tim.
 4:7) That is, a person of pistis is faithful and committed.
 He will follow through.
 You can depend on him.
 This is the basic meaning in Gal.
 5:22, says BDAG.